Special Educational Needs and Disabilities Report (SEND)

 We have a wide range of extra -curricular activities on offer before school, during lunchtime and after school sessions.
 Some are school led and for others club or private providers work closely with school to make all reasonable adjustments to involve children from across the age ranges and SEND.

-Parents are encouraged to discuss extra-curricular clubs with SENDCo/staff and external providers to make individual arrangements.
-Further opportunities are also highlighted through links to external providers and support groups via our SENDCo and the Local offer website.
+Parents are encouraged to discuss extra-curricular clubs with SENCO/staff and external providers to make individual arrangements.
+Further opportunities are also highlighted through links to external providers and support groups via our SENCO and the Local offer website.

 Parents are also involved in detailed planning for both day and residential visits, ensuring all needs are identified and provision matches specific circumstances.

-What support is available for improving the emotional and social development of pupils with special educational needs?
+What support is available for improving the emotional and social development of children with special educational needs?

-Our children’s well-being is of paramount importance to us and we strive to offer excellent pastoral support for pupils and their families.
+Our children’s well-being is of paramount importance to us and we strive to offer excellent pastoral support for children and their families.

 Medical support is provided for identified conditions.
 We have continual professional development for all staff to ensure skills are kept up to date which includes training for further identified needs.

-Medicines are managed within school by our First Aider who meets with parents each day to collect prescribed medicines in measured doses to be stored and administer as directed by parents during the school day.
+Medicines are managed within school by our Office Staff who meets with parents each day to collect prescribed medicines in measured doses to be stored and administer as directed by parents during the school day.
 These are signed for by the parent/carer on each occasion, the full details can be found in our full medicines policy.

 We have a very positive behaviour policy which is adapted as necessary to meet individual SEND needs.
 Behaviour support is provided through pastoral care and specialist interventions through the SEND team.